tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Any dubbed content is stripped of basically all cultural interaction, it's just pure language.
 You're going to miss out on all the body language, gestures, concepts unique to the country.
-Taking this into account, dubbed content is not as good as native content, and I advice you limit how much you use it in your immersion.
+Taking this into account, dubbed content is not as good as native content, and I advise you limit how much you use it in your immersion.

 ### How to look up words on web pages?